WINGAS Storage UK LTD.

-Energy from the prehistoric age Natural gas was created from microorganisms millions of years ago
+Energy from the prehistoric Natural gas through microorganisms

 Natural gas was created millions of years ago when dead microorganisms, like algae and plankton, sank to the sea bed.
 Over time, they were covered by many layers of earth and rock, and were gradually converted into hydrocarbons.
 Under high pressure and temperatures and without oxygen, their organic elements were slowly converted into small gaseous hydrocarbons, particularly methane (CH4), the smallest hydrocarbon.
 The natural gas created in the bedrock rose slowly through porous layers of rock until it encountered an impermeable layer and collected to form reservoirs.